OH1KK/mirabox/README.md

 You can update icons by sending a new version using network.
 You must start daemon with --enable-networking paremeter, otherwise it does not listen for updates.
 There is no security implemented in updates, to think before enabling dynamic updates.

+Dynamic icon updates also overwrites json files so make sure you have backups for accidents.

 ### How dynamic icon update works

 mirabox works as server.
 It listens tcp port 8333.
 And you can send a new icon using script.
 For example